KELT-2

-KELT-2A (also called KELT-2, HD 42176, or HD 42176A) is a yellow white main sequence star located about 439 light-years away in the constellation Auriga.
+KELT-2 (also called HD 42176) is a yellow white main sequence star located about 439 light-years away in the constellation Auriga.
 The apparent magnitude of this star is 8.77, which means it is not visible to the naked eye but can be seen with a binoculars.

+Description

-KELT-2A is the brightest star in the common-proper-motion binary star system KELT-2 (HD 42176).
+KELT-2A is the primary star in the common-proper-motion binary star system KELT-2 (HD 42176).
 KELT-2B is an early K dwarf approximately 295 AU away, which was discovered simultaneously with the planet KELT-2Ab.

 Planetary system

 This star has one known planet, the extrasolar planet KELT-2Ab.